-Affordable, Effective Cleaning Products Review-Five Cleaners I Couldn't Live Without
+Affordable, Effective Cleaning Products Review: 5 Cleaners I Couldn't Live Without

 I personally love experimenting with new cleaning products.
 I am always in search of something that is cheaper, better and easier to use.

-A cost effective item is not necessarily better if more has to be used.
-Nor is it a bargain if less product is packaged in the container.
-So I am always watching out for quantity+quality when bargain shopping.
+A cost-effective item is not necessarily better if more has to be used, nor is it a bargain if less product is packaged in the container.
+So, I am always watching out for quantity and quality when bargain shopping.

 Here are the top five cleaning products I keep in my home, along with their pros and cons.